opea-project/GenAIExamples/ChatQnA/docker/gaudi/README.md

 If Conversation React UI is built, you will find one more image:

 9. `opea/chatqna-conversation-ui:latest`

+If Guardrails docker iamge is built, you will find one more image:

+10. `opea/guardrails-tgi:latest`

 ## 🚀 Start MicroServices and MegaService